strapi/strapi-plugin-seo/README.md

 ## Features

-- Possibility to import the default Strapi `shared.seo` & `shared.meta-social` components from our components [GitHub repository](https://github.com/strapi/components) in one click.
-- Easily see which Content-Types does have the SEO component.
+- Easily see which Content-Types does have the SEO component or not.
-- Manage the meta title & meta description and preview your content in the SERP
+- Manage the important tags for your SEO (metatitle, metadescription) and preview your content in the SERP
 - Manage your meta social tags (Facebook & Twitter) and preview your post.
 - Strong SEO analysis for your content.